What are the different shipping methods used in the global supply chain?

 Cargo is loaded on top of the deck of the vessel and has to be carefully packed into place on the top of the deck by crane.
 Large machinery, boats and steel are examples of goods that are exported around the world by Breakbulk Cargo.

 Our team created IncoDocs to make global trade easy.
-IncoDocs software allows companies in over 100 countries to streamline their export documentation process.
+IncoDocs software allows companies in over 120 countries to streamline their export documentation process.
 Try it for yourself today.
-If you need more information speak to our trade specialists, we will be happy to answer any of your questions.